Lambo916/Elev8-Analyzer/replit.md

 ## Frontend Architecture
 - **Technology Stack**: Pure vanilla HTML, CSS, and JavaScript with no frameworks for maximum compatibility and minimal dependencies
-- **Component Structure**: Single-page application with modular CSS variables for consistent YBG branding (light blue primary, yellow accents)
+- **Component Structure**: Single-page application with modular CSS variables for consistent GrantGenie branding (gold primary, night theme)
 - **UI Framework**: Uses shadcn/ui components with React for the client-side application, alongside Tailwind CSS for styling
-- **Design System**: Material Design principles with custom YBG branding, featuring a two-panel layout (40% input, 60% results on desktop, stacked on mobile)
+- **Design System**: Material Design principles with custom GrantGenie branding, featuring a two-panel layout (40% input, 60% results on desktop, stacked on mobile)
 - **Typography**: Montserrat for headings, Open Sans for body text with defined font weights and sizing hierarchy

 ## Backend Architecture